Are you wondering what are the top things to do in Samos Greece? If yes, this post is all about one of the most beautiful Greek islands!

 How Long Should I Stay in Samos?

 Ideally, you’d stay a minimum of 6 to 7 days to make the most of the towns, the beaches, the sites, and its day trips.

 Why Should You Visit Samos?

 Because you would love to get to know this part of Greece, so different from any other place in the country.
 There might be no whitewashed houses here yet the island is stunningly beautiful, and affordable, with mouth-watering cuisine and the locals are super hospitable and friendly.

 Short History of Samos

 According to the legend and historical evidence, Samos was first inhabited during the second millennium BC although there are human traces since the Neolithic era.
-The first residents appear to be Iones that emigrated from Epidaurus and brought the worship of Hera goddess on Samos.
+The first residents appear to be Iones who emigrated from Epidaurus and brought the worship of Hera goddess on Samos.